-Special Collections & College Archives houses over one hundred manuscript, art, and artifact collections of national scope.
+Special Collections & College Archives houses over 200 manuscript, art, and artifact collections of national scope.
 Holdings relate to the Marquis de Lafayette; Lafayette College faculty and alumni; and American artists, politicians, and businesses of note.

 Compiled over decades and more recently augmented by the generous donations the Gerald & Rella Warner family, Dallas Finn, Richard J. Mammana, Janice Matsumura, and Suzy Cincone, these collections are now fully processed and feature a wide array of pictorial works.
 Postcards, photograph albums, slides, negatives, stereograph cards, manuscripts, currency and stamps, patriotic poetry, and card games document Asian history and culture ca. 1894-1952.
 Focus areas include the Russo-Japanese War (1894-95), Sino-Japanese War (1937-1945), Dutch East Indies, Manchuria, and Taiwan.

 The papers document Christy's career as a book and magazine illustrator, portraitist, poster and program artist, and painter of large-scale historic murals.
 Christy is best known as the creator of the "Christy Girl" in American illustration, a WWI and II poster artist, and a portrait painter of the American elite.

 Documents the corporate history of the Dixie Cup Company and the role of its president, Hugh Moore (1887-1972), a pioneer in the paper cup and vending industry.
 Contains scrapbooks and other material about the paper cup business, including records created by Moore's Individual Drinking Cup Company in New York City.

 Helen Frank's master print collection represents seven decades of work and contains her earliest lithographs created at the Tyler School of Fine Arts as well as hundreds of etchings and monotypes produced in her home studio in Springfield, New Jersey.